Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Introduction

 \section{Introduction}

 Deep neural network models have achieved remarkable success in various computer vision applications~\cite{ResNet, EfficientNet, VITSurvey, DenseNet, YoloReview}.
-Especially, recent work has shown large-scale foundation models have demonstrated superior classification performance across a range of tasks~\cite{CLIP, BiT, GPT3, VITSurvey, GPTUnderstand}.
-However, alongside these advancements, concerns have emerged regarding the unintentional leakage of sensitive information, such as personal identities from training data~\cite{MembershipInferenceAttack, UNSIR, MIASurvey}.
-This issue is particularly pressing in the context of training data extraction attacks, where studies have shown that even large foundation models can leak information when deployed in real-world settings~\cite{DataExtraction2, ExtractingAttack}.
+Especially, recent works show large-scale foundation models demonstrate superior classification performance across a range of tasks~\cite{CLIP, BiT, GPT3, VITSurvey, GPTUnderstand}.
+However, alongside these advancements, concerns emerge regarding the unintentional leakage of sensitive information, such as personal identities from training data~\cite{MembershipInferenceAttack, MIASurvey}.

-Machine unlearning has emerged as a promising solution to mitigate potential data leakage~\cite{UNSIR, NTK, Adaptive}, particularly in upholding the \textit{right to be forgotten}, which allows individuals to request the removal of their personal information from trained models.
+Machine unlearning has emerged as a promising solution to mitigate potential data leakage~\cite{UNSIR, Neggrad, Adaptive, SISA, SSD}, particularly in upholding the \textit{right to be forgotten}, which allows individuals to request the removal of their personal information from trained models.
 For example, in medical AI applications, a patient might request that their medical images, used during the training of a diagnostic model, be removed to protect their privacy.
-In such a scenario, machine unlearning would enable the model to forget the patient’s data without compromising the model’s overall performance on other tasks.
+In such a scenario, machine unlearning enables the model to forget the patient’s data without compromising overall performance on other tasks.
 This growing need for privacy has driven interest in machine unlearning research within various AI-driven industries.